 Cllr Aisling Moran

 Clive is the Regional Director of Youth Work Ireland Laois.
 Originally from Vicarstown in Co.
 Laois, Clive developed his love of youth work while supporting the development of Vicarstown Youth Club.
-Clive is the Chairperson of The Cork LGBT+ Pride Festival, Treasurer of LGBT Ireland, Secretary of People’s First Credit Union, member of the National Youth Committee within the Irish League of Credit Unions.
+Clive is the Chairperson of The Cork LGBT+ Pride Festival, Treasurer of LGBT Ireland, Secretary of People’s First Credit Union, and a member of the National Youth Committee within the Irish League of Credit Unions.
 Clive is passionate about youth engagement and development within Laois.

 Steven (he/him) is the Services Development Coordinator for LGBT Ireland.
 Steven is an experienced Social Care professional and comes with over a decade of work and voluntary experience working with LGBTI+ and Social Care services.
 Steven is currently undertaking a Masters in Integrative Counselling and Psychotherapy.